 When you’re heading out in the beautiful tropics, the last thing you want is to be restricted and constrained by a stuffy shelter.
-If falling asleep to the twinkle of the southern skies sounds blissful to you– then the Oztrail Backpacker tent will give you spectacular view and protection from insects.
+If falling asleep to the twinkle of the southern skies sounds blissful to you– then the Oztrail Backpacker tent will give you the spectacular view and shelter that you need.

-On balmy nights, you can leave the fly off and use the inner on its own as the No-See-Um mesh will keep out biting insects that thrive in warm conditions.
-Or if there’s a cooler breeze blowing, you can chuck the fly on for more shelter.
+On balmy nights, you can leave the fly off and use the inner on its own, or if there’s a cooler breeze blowing, you can chuck the fly on for more shelter.
 The single north-south pole design makes set up easy – even if you’re attempting it on your own.
 If you do get caught in a shower, the fly of the Razorback has a high waterhead rating and heat taped seams to keep you nice and dry.
 You can keep some of your gear out of your sleeping space, by tucking it under the vestibule for easy storage.

 Even with two people, you can get in and out without disturbing your tent mate, thanks to the vestibule T-door and large O door on the side.
 With plenty of room for one, or a cosy two – the Backpacker is an ultra-lightweight tent that gives the perfect amount of shelter for sultry nights out under the stars.